 Wearing gloves, spin the bandwheel with your hand and observe how the blade has changed tracking.
 Measure the distance again and repeat the above step to further compensate if required.
-The ideal measurement is 3/8".
+The ideal measurement is 3/8" or check for the back of the blade to be flush with the back of the bandwheel.